Fruit, Vegetable & Herb

 Mulch around plants with 2 to 3 inches of Scotts® Nature Scapes® bagged mulch, straw, shredded leaves, pine straw, or untreated grass clippings.
 Mulch helps reduce weeds and keep soil moist, which can reduce watering chores.

 Basil plants need a steady supply of plant food to work in tandem with high quality soil to fuel leaf production.
-Starting about a month after planting, feed both your plants and the soil with Miracle-Gro® Performance Organics® All Purpose Plant Nutrition, following the directions on the label.
+Starting about a month after planting, feed both your plants and the soil with MIracle-Gro® Performance Organics® Edibles Plant Nutrition, following the directions on the label.
 Continue to feed plants every 1 to 2 weeks throughout the growing season.

 Sometime around mid-summer, plants will start flowering.
 As soon as you see a flower bud, pinch it off.
 If flowers are allowed to grow, leaf flavor will change (not for the better) and leaf production will start to slow.

 Basil is extremely cold-sensitive, typically showing signs of cold damage at temperatures below 42°F. Harvest plants heavily if frost is in the forecast.

 One way to get around growing issues due to chilly temperatures is to grow basil indoors in a hydroponic growing system like the sleek, modern Miracle-Gro® Twelve™ Indoor Growing System.
 There's no soil—plants grow directly in water that circulates around the roots, delivering moisture, nutrition, and air.
 With plenty of light courtesy of a grow light, the system provides ideal growing conditions for basil.